paulschoppel/Coderunner-C-Prototypes/README.md

 1. Download the XML files located in `./prototypes/`.
    Each XML file contains the complete configuration for a specific custom prototype.

-2. In Moodle, navigate to the Question Bank of an existing Coderunner Quiz.
+2. Log in to Moodle in a teacher role with site administration rights, enable edit mode, and navigate to the Coderunner Question Bank.
+(To do so, open an existing Coderunner Quiz and select the 'Question Bank' tab.)

-3. Select the category where your built-in prototypes are stored in (`CR_PROTOTYPES` or similar)
+3. Select the category where your built-in prototypes are stored in (`SYSTEM` -> `CR_PROTOTYPES` or similar)

    ⚠️ Note: This step usually requires site administrator rights.
+Otherwise you will not see the `SYSTEM` tab.

-4. Select `Import` in the upper left corner (default: `Questions`) and upload the XML-Files.
+4. Select `Import` in the upper left corner dropdown menu (default: `Questions`) and upload the XML-Files.

 5. Go back to `Questions` in the dropdown menu in the upper left corner and check if the new prototype is available in the Prototypes-Category.
 If so, it will then be available when creating new CodeRunner questions.